 5 Ways to Be a Greener Pet Owner

 I love pets – coming home after a long day to a big, happy dog or purring kitty is one of the greatest feelings in the world.
-As we pet our fluffy friends, though, we should also be asking ourselves how we can be green pet owners.
+As we pet our fluffy friends, though, we should also be asking ourselves how we can be eco-friendly and green pet owners.
 Here are five tips to do just that!

 Tip 1: Healthy Food

 Whether the feast is fancy or the chow is pure, it’s important to make sure your pets are getting food that’s environmentally responsible.
 Going cheap on food means lower quality ingredients (which isn’t good for the pet) that aren’t going to be responsibly sourced (bad for the environment).
 Try to find eco-friendly options when you’re filing up your pet’s dish – they’ll be happy and the planet will be healthier.

 Tip 2: Spay and Neuter